Dr. Aradhana Kar | Internal Medicine & Primary Care located in Campbell, CA

 Diabetes is one of the most common chronic health conditions affecting Americans today.
 In fact, about 30 million Americans have diabetes and another 1.5 million are diagnosed every year.
 Diabetes can cause serious health complications and it requires close management to help you stay healthy.
 Dr. Aradhana Kar is an expert in diabetes management for men and women of all ages.
-Call the office to learn more.
+Call our office, located in Campbell, California to learn more.

 What is diabetes?

 Diabetes is a metabolic disease.
 There are many different kinds of diabetes, but the two most common are type 1 and type 2.

 Type 1 diabetes is an autoimmune disorder that’s often diagnosed in childhood.
 Type 2 generally develops later in life and is caused by a combination of genetics and lifestyle factors.